-California Air Reso urces Board (ARB) Vehicle Climate Standards Neutral.
+California Air Resources Board (ARB) Vehicle Climate Standards Neutral.
 The vehicles that access the project will be Heavy-Duty Vehicle Emission Reduction Measures in compliance with any vehicle standards that ARB proposes.
 Mitigation Measures 4.8.2 and 4.8.11 are incorporated to further reduce the emissions.
 HFC Reduction Strategies Consistent.
 The project will seek to achieve LEED EA Prerequisite 3, which requires zero net use of chlorofluorocarbon (CFC)-based refrigerants.
 In addition, the proposed project will implement a strategy that replaces high global warming potential (GWP) hydrofluorocarbon (HFC) refrigerants with low GWP refrigerants.
-Energy Consumption - Building Energy Efficiency Standards Consistent.
+Energy Consumption - Title 24 Requirements Building Energy Efficiency Standards Consistent.
 The proposed project will comply with Appliance Energy Efficiency Standards and exceed Title 24 standards by meeting the LEED-NC Silver certification.
 ENERGY STAR- rated appliances will also be required.
-Executive Order (EO) S-20-04 Green Building Initiative "Future construction and Consistent.
-The project will be designed to qualify renovation projects larger than 10,000 square feet for LEED-NC Silver certification. (sf) will meet LEED-NC Silver criteria in order to assure their energy and environmental performance" Consistent The angular distribution will be "All state owned buildings will reduce the volume of Consistent.
-The proposed buildings will be energy purchased from the grid, with a goal to reduce their consumption by at least 20% by 2015 (as constructed to exceed Title 24 standards as part of the LEED-NC Silver certification design. compared to 2003 baseline) by taking energy the LEED-NC Shver certification design. efficiency and cost-effective measures."
-California Climate Action n Team (CAT) Strategies Recommendations of the California Climate Action Consistent.
+Executive Order r (EO) S-20-04 Green Building Initiative "Future construction and Consistent.
+The project will be designed to qualify renovation projects larger than 10,000 square feet for LEED-NC Silver certification. (sf) will meet LEED-NC Silver criteria in order to assure their energy and environmental performance" All state owned buildings will reduce the volume of Consistent.
+The proposed buildings will be their consumption by at least 200/ by 2015 (as constructed to exceed 1itle 24 standards as part of the LEED NC Silver continue design compared to 2002 baseling) by taking operation the LEED-INC Silver certification design. efficiency and cost effective measures " California Climate Action Team (CAT) Strategies Recommendations of the California Climate Action Consistent.
 The proposed project will not impede Team (CAT) to significantly reduce the greenhouse the implementation of CAT strategies and early gas (GHG) emissions by incorporating Measures to action measures.
-Improve Transportation Energy Efficiency, Smart would mound of Land Use, and Intelligent Transportation 2008 Regional Transportation Plan (RTP), Southern California Association of Governments (SCAG) Two approaches are discussed in the RTP that strive Neutral.
+Improve Transportation Energy Efficiency, Smart Land Use, and Intelligent Transportation 2008 Regional Transportation Plan (RTP), Souther n California Association of Governments (SCAG) Two approaches are discussed in the RTP that strive Neutral.
 The proposed project does not directly to reduce GHG emissions and promote energy reduce vehicle miles traveled (VMT) in the region. efficiency: The project is sited adjacent to the Newport Transportation Center, a bus transfer station.
-The Reduction of vehicle miles traveled (VMT) Center is located immediately north of the project site and is owned and operated by the Orange County Transportation Authority (OCTA).
+The • Reduction of vehicle miles traveled (VMT) Center is located immediately north of the project site and is owned and operated by the Orange County Transportation Authority (OCTA).
 The location of this facility near the project site will facilitate access to the public resources on site by transit, and thus help to reduce vehicle miles traveled.
 Moreover, OCTA is considering a new bus stop at Avocado and Farallon Drive at the north end of the proposed Civic Center.
-Bicycle facilities provided on site will also help reduce vehicle miles traveled to a small degree.
+Bicycle facilities provided on site will also help reduce venicle miles traveled to a small degree.